Ruitulyu/KAS-Analyzer/index.md

 KO.rep1
 KO.rep2                        ---labels.txt

--k [KAS-seq]: please input the text file containing bed files (uniquely mapped reads used for 'KAS-pipe2 peakcalling'), which are used to calcuate fraction of reads in peaks (FRiP) score.
+-k [KAS-seq]: please input the text file containing bed files (uniquely mapped reads used for 'KAS-Analyzer peakcalling'), which are used to calcuate fraction of reads in peaks (FRiP) score.
 The order and number of (sp)KAS-seq data should be the consistent with the labels file.
 REQUIRED.
 Example:
 KAS-seq_WT_rep1.bed
 KAS-seq_WT_rep2.bed